tenfensw/dialogbind/README.md

 require 'dialogbind'
 ```

 That's it!
-You can use it from your code, but it will only work on Linux, macOS and FreeBSD.
+You can use it from your code, but it will only work on Linux, macOS, Windows and FreeBSD.
 Other platforms are not supported right now.

 ## Basic usage
 Currently, the following functions are available: